dylanbinley/course-search/README.md

 ## About
-This website allows you to view course information along with professors ratemyprofessors.com rating.
+This website allows you to view course information for UNC Chapel Hill along with professors' ratemyprofessors.com ratings.
 I used this to help save time when choosing classes for the 2020/2021 school year.

 ## How to Use